w4bo/AA2526-unibo-mldm/slides/01-crispdm.md

 - A data scientist must understand the data and the domain before trying any model
 - Machine learning is not a simple copy and paste of code
     - *Code generation can be easily automated and outperform you*!
-    - The added value of a data scientist is the understanding of the problem and data
+    - The added value of a data scientist is the understanding of the problem and the data
 - Data mining/Machine learning is not a course on `scikit-learn`

 :::